odlgroup/odl/doc/source/dev/dev.rst

 existing issue dealing with your problem, create a new one.
 Don't be shy -- use the issue tracker to ask questions, too.

-If you are a developer and want to contribute code, we recommend that you read through the subsequent instructions.
+If you are a developer and want to contribute code, you may want to read through the subsequent instructions.
 If you are experienced with Git, you may want to skip directly to :ref:`the development workflow section <development-workflow>`.

+In order to properly follow the ODL style, we recommend that you read the `How to document`_ and `Testing in ODL`_ sections.

 Contents
 --------